Mary Kavanagh

 Member, Royal Canadian Academy of the Arts

-Mary Kavanagh is a Canadian visual artist and a Professor in the Department of Art at the University of Lethbridge.
-She is Board of Governors Research Chair awarded for her work examining nuclear colonialism and scarred lands translated through moving image, photographic, archival, drawing, and spatial practices.
-Her artwork is exhibited in Canada and internationally, and it encompasses a range of media that respond to conceptual, political, and felt imperatives.
+Mary Kavanagh is a Canadian visual artist and Professor of Art at the University of Lethbridge.
+Her sustained examination of nuclear colonialism, militarism, and industrial extraction has been translated through moving image, photographic, drawing, and spatial practices.
+Her artwork is exhibited in Canada and internationally and responds to conceptual, political, and felt imperatives.

 Mary Kavanagh is a Canadian visual artist, educator, and arts administrator.
 She is a Professor and Board of Governors Research Chair at the University of Lethbridge, and a Fellow of the Royal Society of Canada.
 For nearly thirty years, Kavanagh’s artwork has been exhibited across Canada and internationally.